JavaScript is required

 Is the information you want in a document?

-The FOI Act gives you the right to request access to documents from Victorian FOI agencies, including the Social Services Regulator.
-Generally, you cannot request information that does not exist in an existing document or answers to questions under the FOI Act.
+The FOI Act gives you the right to request access to documents from Victorian FOI agencies.
+The Social Services Regulator is an FOI agency.

 Is the document publicly available?

-For example, a document may be available on our website.
+For example, a document may already be available on our website and you may not need to request it under FOI.

 Social Services Regulator’s FOI Part II Statements